-To date the portfolio's holdings have not exhibited a long-term negative impact and have recovered as the containment measures eased, although the pandemic has yet to run its course.
+To date the portfolio's holdings have not exhibited a long-term negative impact and have recovered as the containment measures eased.

-The Board seeks to manage these risks through: a broadly diversified equity portfolio, appropriate asset allocation, reviewing key economic and political events and regulatory changes, active management of risk and the application of relevant policies on gearing and liquidity.
+The Board is mindful that implications arising from future pandemics will vary and hence the ability to assess mitigation activities is limited.
+But the Board seeks to manage these risks through: a broadly diversified equity portfolio, appropriate asset allocation, reviewing key economic and political events and regulatory changes, active management of risk and the application of relevant policies on gearing and liquidity.